Architecture and Deploying¶

 - Resource Manager

 Pulp serializes tasks that are unsafe to run in parallel, e.g. a sync and publish operation on the same repo should not run in parallel.
-Generally tasks are serialized at the “repo” level, so if you have N workers you can process N repo sync’s concurrently.
+Generally tasks are serialized at the “repo” level, so if you start N workers you can process N repo sync/modify/publish operations concurrently.

 When browsing the REST API or the browsable documentation with a web browser, for a good experience, you’ll need static content to be served.

 If using the built-in Django webserver and your settings.yaml has